tetyanaloskutova/remote-works/docs/gettingstarted/installation-linux.rst

 Prerequisites
 -------------

-Before you are ready to run Saleor you will need additional software installed on your computer.
+Before you are ready to run Remote-works you will need additional software installed on your computer.

 Python 3
 ~~~~~~~~

-Saleor requires Python 3.5 or later.
+Remote-works requires Python 3.5 or later.
 A compatible version comes preinstalled with most current Linux systems.
 If that is not the case consult your distribution for instructions on how to install Python 3.6 or 3.7.

 Node.js